Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/04-packet-switching/README.md

 ## Steps

 **Step 1**: Construct an explicit packet switching graph with buffer interface AI Engine kernels.
-PL kernels and PS code for the system design are also introduced.
-See details in [Buffer-Based AI Engine Kernels](./buffer_based_aie_kernel.md).
+This step also introduces PL kernels and PS code for the system design.
+Refer to [Buffer-Based AI Engine Kernels](./buffer_based_aie_kernel.md) for more details.

 **Step 2**: Special consideration on float and `cint*` data types.
-See details in [Buffer-Based AI Engine Kernels with Mixed Data Types](./buffer_based_mix_data_type.md).
+Refer to [Buffer-Based AI Engine Kernels with Mixed Data Types](./buffer_based_mix_data_type.md) for more details.

-**Step 3**: Introduce the packet stream interface and built-in functions for AI Engine kernels, which allows you to fine control how packets are decoded and constructed.
-See details in [Packet Stream-Based AI Engine Kernels](./pktstream_based_aie_kernel.md).
+**Step 3**: Introduce the packet stream interface and built-in functions for AI Engine kernels.
+This lets you fine control how the system decodes and constructs packets.
+Refer to [Packet Stream-Based AI Engine Kernels](./pktstream_based_aie_kernel.md) for more details.

->**Note:** In this tutorial, a Makefile and instructions are provided.
+>**Note:** This tutorial provides a Makefile and instructions.

->**Hint:** In this tutorial, the designs are self-contained in each step, but the steps refer to previous steps.
+>**Hint:** The designs in this tutorial are self-contained in each step, but the steps refer to previous steps.
 Therefore, it is highly recommended to start from the beginning and progress to completion.

 ### Support

-GitHub issues will be used for tracking requests and bugs.
-For questions go to [forums](http://forums.xilinx.com/).
+GitHub issues are used for tracking requests and bugs.
+For questions go to [forums](https://adaptivesupport.amd.com/s/?language=en_US).

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>